na-na-hi/renget/archive/BillyVSPorygon.md

 Porygon's cannon unravels.
 As its ghostly components vanish, the 3D duck model falls down to the ground like a lifeless puppet once again.

-Bill's smoking body lies several feet away.
+Bill's blackened, smoking body lies several feet away.
 Even from this distance, anyone can tell that he's not conscious anymore.

 No one is there to help pick up everyone's jaws from the ground.

-Even inside the guild, beyond the vertical wooden hole that used to be a wall, there's a paralyzed munchlax holding an empty sizzling pan in his hand.
+Even inside the guild, beyond the vertical wooden hole that used to be a wall, a paralyzed munchlax holding an empty sizzling pan in his hand remains fixed in place like a statue.
 The beam had narrowly avoided him.

 Gill is the first to break out of the trance and run with an audino in tow.